Dowa District: Government and administrative divisions

-Since the 2009 election all of the areas have been controlled by members of the Malawi Congress Party.
+After the 2009 election all of the areas have been controlled by members of the Malawi Congress Party.

+In 2026 Aida Mchenga who had been elected as an Independent, joined the Malawi Congress Party, who were not in power.
+She became the fifth MCP MP from the Dowa District.
+The remaining five Dowa MPs were independents apart from one member of the DPP.

 Climate

 Dowa District is in the humid subtropical climate zone, and the mean temperature is about 65 degrees Fahrenheit.
 There are as many as twenty rainy days a month in the wet season to as little as none in the dry season.